-DaVinci Resolve latest version 18.5 can export mkv videos by encoding them in H.265(HEVC), and H.264(AVC) codecs.
+DaVinci Resolve’s latest version 18.5 supports mkv export by encoding them in H.265(HEVC), and H.264(AVC) codecs.
 The earlier versions like 18 and 17 – do not support mkv export (encoding).

-To export Mkv from DaVinci Resolve, go to the “Deliver” page, then click on the “Custom Export”, select “MKV” from the “Format” dropdown, set your resolution to, say, “3840 x 2160” for 4K UHD, and finally click on “Add Render Queue”.
+To export Mkv from DaVinci Resolve, go to the “Deliver” page.
+Then click on the “Custom Export”.
+Select “MKV” from the “Format” dropdown, set your resolution to, say, “3840 x 2160” for 4K UHD, and finally click on “Add Render Queue”.
 Hit render.
-This should export your MKV.
+This exports your MKV.

 To export mkv in earlier versions of Resolve 18 or 17, first Export your footage in Mp4 in Resolve.
 Then transcode your mp4 file to mkv in Handbrake.